Shopping scam almost costs a local woman thousands of dollars

 GREENVILLE, N.C.
 (WNCT) — It all started when a Greenville woman says she received a check for nearly $2,000 from someone posing as a CVS pharmacy.
 After that, she began to receive instructions on what to do with that money until finally, radio silence fell across her phone.

-“When I started getting correspondence, nothing else said anything about CVS,” said Shirley Williams of Greenville, NC.
+“When I started getting correspondence, nothing else said anything about CVS,” said Shirley Williams of Greenville.

 Shirley Williams is speaking out after she was almost robbed of nearly $2,000.